MaikMichel/dbFlow/scripts/setup/rest_compile/readme.md

 Export endpoints respond with `Content-Type: application/zip` on success and with the regular JSON error structure (`success: false`, `code`, `message`, `stackTrace`) on failure, so clients discriminate on the response content type.

+### Request headers

+Endpoint parameters are passed as HTTP request headers.
+Since version 1.3.0 every parameter is accepted under two names: a **hyphen form** (`app-id`, `file-name`, `export-options`, `plugin-name`, `file-ext`, `folder`, `grants-with-object`, `module-name`, `compile-all`, `db-folder`, `enable-warnings`, `warning-string`, `warning-excludes`, `target-app-id`, `target-schema`, `target-workspace`) and the legacy **underscore form** (`app_id`, `file_name`, ...).

+Clients should always send the hyphen form: reverse proxies and CDNs in front of ORDS (Akamai, nginx with its default `underscores_in_headers off`, ...) silently drop request headers whose names contain underscores, which makes the parameter arrive as `NULL` on the server.
+The underscore form is kept only for older clients on installations that are reached without such a proxy.

 ## Versioning and upgrades

 `GET /dbflow/deploy/compile` returns the installed package version and an `api_level`.
 Clients such as dbFlux check this level before calling the newer endpoints and ask the user to upgrade when the installed package is too old.
-Installations created before version 1.1.0 return neither field, which clients treat as `api_level 0` (compile/impapp only).
+Installations created before version 1.1.0 return neither field, which clients treat as `api_level 0` (compile/impapp only). `api_level 3` (version 1.3.0) marks the availability of the hyphen header names described above.

 Upgrading is done by re-running `install.sql` in the target schema (all objects are created with `create or replace`, the ORDS module definition is re-applied).
 Note that re-running the install script drops and recreates the `rest_compile_logs` table, so previously logged payloads are lost.